 Student travel tally forms developed by the National Center for Safe Routes to School are available for download and use.
 There is a 1-page tally sheet that teachers complete and online tools that generate a cumulative report for the entire school.
 Basic steps for use are to the right.

 Surveys or questionnaires are commonly used in evaluation.
 They provide a low-cost way to obtain information from many people in a relatively short amount of time, and they allow responses to be anonymous.
 Surveys may be distributed in many ways such as paper and pencil, telephone, e-mail messages, or over the Internet.
 Questions for a survey need to be carefully written and ideally pre-tested with potential respondents to be sure that the questions are understandable and that the answers will provide the kind of information sought.
 Entering survey data and generating results can be time consuming.
-The parent survey (see box at right) developed by the National Center for Safe Routes to School has a Web-based entry tool that automatically summarizes results.
+The parent survey (see box at right) developed by the National Center for Safe Routes to School has a data system that automatically summarizes results.

 Parent surveys can answer the question: What are the attitudes and issues that may influence how students get to and from school?
 Understanding why students are or are not walking and bicycling is important.
 A survey may reveal that parents or caregivers perceive it is unsafe for their children to walk or bicycle.
 Then the job for a local program is to determine if the perception is reality.
 If safety is an issue, strategies to fix the unsafe conditions are needed.
 If it is a perception of a safety issue rather than a real danger, then strategies to correct such misperceptions are needed.
 Without this information, the local program might focus efforts on an issue that will not result in significant improvements.